gbtitus/chapel/runtime/src/comm/ofi/MCM-Conformance.md

 In summary, no matter what completion level we use, when the originator sees the libfabric completion from a non-fetching atomic operation (done either natively or by AM), the effect of that atomic on the target datum may not yet be visible.
-Further, if we use the transmit-complete level, when the originator sees the libfabric completion from a regular PUT, the effect of that PUT may not yet be visible either.
-We have to take further steps to forces these dangling stores to be visible.
+If we use the lighter weight transmit-complete level, when the originator sees the libfabric completion from a regular PUT, the effect of that PUT may not yet be visible either.
+We have to take further steps to forces dangling stores to be visible.
+These are documented below.

 ### Program Order